rgomez96/Warframe-Linux-Setup/readme.md

+# DEPRECATED
+The work of proton-ge on warframe was merged into valve's proton so this installer is mostly useless now.

 # Warframe Proton Setup On Linux
 This is a small shell script that will download the latest GloriousEggroll proton version from his repository